Uteeaami/workout-tracker/README.md

 - Axios: For making HTTP requests to the server.

 ## Change in Hosting and Source Code Availability
 This application was previously on a PaaS, but it is no longer hosted there.
-Additionally, the source code is unavailable because of my inexperience at the time. 😅
+Additionally, the source code is unavailable because of my stupidity :)